Ward 2 Mutual Aid

 - Hotline - Volunteers staff our hotline, where Ward 2 residents can call and request assistance.

-- Groceries - We do a weekly grocery bag delivery to families that request it and we average about 150 families per week.
+- Groceries - We provide a biweekly grocery bag delivery to ~150 families that request it through our hotline or building captains.
 The bags include fresh produce, protein, dry goods, and requested household items.

-- Encampment Outreach - We organize a weekly supply drop to 20 folks living in encampments in Ward 2.
+- Encampment Outreach - We organize a weekly supply drop to ~80 unhoused neighbors.

 - Building captains - We organize with local residents to utilize their leadership and relational networks.
 Building captains check on neighbors, relay needs, and assist with food donations and distribution.